-One of the underlying causes of SIBO that no one is talking about is having insufficient bile production and low bile flow from the gallbladder which contributes to SIBO also known as small intestinal bacterial overgrowth.
-But what is the SIBO gallbladder connection?
+One of the underlying causes of SIBO that no one is talking about is having insufficient bile production and low bile flow from the gallbladder.
+A sluggish gallbladder contributes to SIBO also known as small intestinal bacterial overgrowth.
+But what is the gallbladder SIBO connection?

 What is SIBO?